Links on Android Authority may earn us a commission. Learn more.

 How to set up and use Zoom: Everything you need to know to get started

 Not sure how to use Zoom Meetings?
 Or how to set it up?
-Maybe you are curious about what features Zoom offers.
-These are the questions I often hear these days because many people started working from home because of the COVID-19 virus.
+Maybe you’re just curious about what features Zoom offers.
+These are the questions I’ve often heard since many people started working from home because of the COVID-19 virus.

 If you’re new to Zoom, creating an account and getting familiarized with the tool’s basic settings and features should be the first thing you do.
 That’s what this guide is for.
-It will tell you exactly how to set up Zoom, which settings you should play around with first, and which features you need to know about.
+It will tell you exactly how to set up Zoom, which settings you should tweak first, and which features you need to know about.
 Let’s dive in.

 How to set up Zoom